 - WHS for Business Owners and CEO’s (2 hours, non-accredited)

-Excellent for enlightening business owners of their duties under the legislation.
+Excellent for enlightening business owners and CEO's of their duties under the legislation.

 - WHS for Managers and Supervisors (1 day, accredited using BSBWHS401)

 Excellent for managers who need to understand what they are responsible for under the current WHS legislation, and an understanding of the risk management process.

 - WHS for Committee Members (2 days, non-accredited)

 An excellent course for those who sit on a WHS committee, but may not hold positions such as HS Rep, or Safety Advisor.
 It provides them with the knowledge and skill to add value to safety discussions, by knowing what role they have to play.

 - Risk Management training (1 day, accredited using BSBRSK401)

 This course is suitable for all employees, and helps them to understand the risk management process, and their duty to ensure the safety of themselves and others.
 It covers things such as ‘Take 5’, hazard identification, risk evaluation, controls and monitoring.